OWLcracker/big-data/README.md

 and the usage of the project.
 It should be further investigated if a HDFS cluster would be beneficial for this project or if another fault-tolerant distributed file system presents a more suitable solution.

 **Superset Database**
-Normally in a development environment, Supersets PostgreSQL database, which stores the configuration of the dashboards, chart elements, etc., would be persisted using a docker volume.
-However, in this project the database is mounted from the host system.
-This solution was chosen to simplify the setup and the usage of the project, because the created Superset dashboards can be exchanged between different setups using GitHub
+Normally in a development environment, Superset's PostgreSQL database, which stores the configuration of the dashboards, chart elements, etc., would be persisted using a docker volume.
+However, in this project the database is persisted on the local file systen mounted into the database container.

-This simplifies the setup and the usage of the project, but it is normally not recommended because of synchronization issues and the potential loss of data.
+This solution was chosen to simplify the development and the usage of the project, because the created Superset dashboards can be easily exchanged between different setups using version control software like GitHub.
+Nevertheless, this solution is not recommended because of synchronization issues and the potential loss of data.

-**Insufficient Hardware for Tests:**
+**Insufficient Hardware for Tests**
-The researchers didn't have access to a cluster with sufficient hardware to test the scalability of the application.
+Limited by the available hardware, the scalability of the application could not be evaluated as thoroughly as desired.
-The hardware used was a single machine with 32GB of RAM and 12 cores.
-This means that the scalability of the application could not be tested properly so that some approximations and assumptions had to be made.
+In particular, the substantial resource demands of the non-aggregated approach restricted the volume of data that could be utilized in some test.
+This precaution was necessary to avoid memory problems and skewed test outcomes due to data being cached on disk.
+Additionally, the application was tested on a single machine rather than on a multi-node cluster, which would be typically used in a production environment.
+By dividing the application components into separate docker containers, an attempt was made to mimic a cluster setting.
+Nonetheless, the application still ran on shared resources throughout the testing phase.
+An increased overall workload on the machine could have affected the the performance of individual components.
+On the other hand, the application did not face network latency or any other issues specific to cluster environments.
+Therefore, the validity of the test results is limited.

 ### References